homebridge-simplisafe3/homebridge-simplisafe3/README.md

     "audioOptions": "-ar 256k ... (any other ffmpeg argument)" }
 ```
-\* *Note that the format of `"cameraOptions"` changed as of version 1.4.3.
+\* *Note that the format of `"cameraOptions"` changed as of v1.4.3.
 Old config files should continue work but your settings may need to be re-entered if you are switching to using Config UI X*

-Here, `ffmpegPath` allows to specify a specific ffmpeg binary to be used, a useful feature for the use of hardware acceleration on the Raspberry Pi, for example.

 Any arguments provided in `sourceOptions`, `videoOptions` and `audioOptions` will be added to the list of arguments passed to ffmpeg, or will replace the default ones if these already exist.
 To add an argument that requires no additional parameter, e.g. `-re`, then add it as `"-re"`.
 To remove a default argument, define it with `false` as its value, e.g. `"-tune false"`.

+#### Hardware Acceleration
+ The bundled build of ffmpeg *includes* hardware acceleration on supported Raspberry Pi models but in order to enable this you must check the setting **Advanced Camera Settings** > **Enable Hardware Acceleration for Raspberry Pi** (or set `"enableHwaccelRpi"` under `"cameraOptions"` to `true` in `config.json`).

-Compilation of ffmpeg builds is not considered within the scope of this plugin as this plugin includes its own build script and thus works "out of the box" without requiring a custom ffmpeg build.
-However, for improvements such as hardware acceleration on RPi, please see: [Raspberry Pi FFmpeg Hardware Acceleration](/docs/raspberry-pi-ffmpeg.md).
+*Note that enabling this option assumes you are using the built-in ffmpeg build.
+Compilation of ffmpeg builds is not considered within the scope of this plugin.*

 #### Camera Support Known Issues
 - If you are running Homebridge on Docker (for example using [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)), a "No Response" error will appear when trying to view the camera on the local network.
 The cause is still unknown.
 Remote camera access appears to be working fine.